jtr13/codehelp/R/gitworkflows.md

-## Git/GitHub Workflows for R Users
+## Git/GitHub Workflows for R Users (DRAFT)

-#### OUTLINE

 Joyce Robbins
 12/7/18

-Note: This is an attempt to explain these workflows in as succinct a manner as possible for reviewers who are familiar with Git/GitHub and can provide feedback / suggest improvements in the workflows themselves (keeping in mind that these workflows are meant to be suitable for beginners).
-Therefore, I have not provided step-by-step, tutorial style instructions.
+Note: This is an attempt to explain beginner workflows in as succinct a manner as possible for reviewers who are familiar with Git/GitHub and can provide feedback / suggest improvements in the workflows themselves (remember: they should be suitable for beginners).
+As such, I have not provided step-by-step, tutorial style instructions.

 Workflows in increasing order of difficulty: